Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

    </td>
   </tr>
   <tr>
-   <td rowspan="3" >“great design that just needs to be held vertical in any direction, so you don't need to know exactly where the wind is coming from like other fan windmeters to get an accurate reading, has average and high wind readings, seams reasonably well constructed, the windmeter is a little larger than most other windmeters I have owned but the design is worth it.”
+   <td rowspan="3" >great design that just needs to be held vertical in any direction, so you don't need to know exactly where the wind is coming from like other fan windmeters to get an accurate reading, has average and high wind readings, seams reasonably well constructed, the windmeter is a little larger than most other windmeters I have owned but the design is worth it.
    </td>
    <td colspan="2" >The product doesn’t require fiddling to get it to work as it’s meant to. (explicit)
    </td>